Welcome to the MCDS-Therapy website!

 Patients and families

-We believe the patients and their families are the experts in their rare disease.
-As researchers and clinicians, we can learn a lot from their day-to-day experiences and challenges.
-It has been our desire to develop our clinical trial and project alongside them.
-We are achieving this by incorporating the needs and preferences of patients and their families into our clinical trial design and outreach.
+We know that patients and their families are the experts in their conditions and that we can learn a lot from their day-to-day experiences.
+We would therefore like to develop the project in partnership with them.
+This includes incorporating their needs and ideas into the project design and sharing research updates.

 Rare disease community

-By working together, we are building a global community that is improving the lives of all rare disease patients.
+But by working together, we are building a global community that is improving the lives of all rare disease patients.
+We at MCDS-Therapy are proud to be part of this movement.
 Our academic-led drug repurposing trial is pioneering a new drug development pathway for similar work to be done in other rare diseases.
-We hope that by publishing updates on our website and social media that we will inspire other academics, researchers and patient groups to get involved in rare research.
+We hope that by publishing updates on our website and social media, we will inspire other academics, researchers and patient groups to get involved in rare research.

 Latest news